DFE-Digital/get-into-teaching-app/app/views/content/steps-to-become-a-teacher.md

 <b>These steps can help you to achieve qualified teacher status (QTS), which you need to teach in many primary and secondary schools in England.</b>

-<b>You do not have to follow the steps in order and some may take longer than others.</b>
+<b>You do not have to follow all of the steps in order and some may take longer than others.</b>

 $international-content$